The Good News from the Australian Government's Deputy Chief Medical Officer is...

 Our cleaner has been given covid-19 information and if they get unwell someone else covers the cleaning.

-If anyone who has been at Fosterton Retreat tests positive to Covid-19 within 14 days of your visit, you will be informed.
+If anyone who has been at Fosterton Retreat tests positive to Covid-19 within 28 days of your visit, you will be informed through the covid tracing system used by NSW Services and when we are informed as well.

 Tissues and disposal receptacles,

-Handwash as well as body soap, water and hand towels are provided inside.
+Handwash, body soap, water, hand towels and paper towel are provided inside.